The Gunny Sack

 • Other dippers: pretzels, marshmallows, graham crackers

-a fondue tray with strawberries and pound cake for dipping in chocolate
+A fondue tray with strawberries and pound cake for dipping in chocolate.

 Pour the chocolate fondue into the fondue pot and light a candle underneath to keep the fondue warm.

 You will need to keep your chocolate fondue warm to prevent it from hardening.
-If you have a fondue pot, you can following the instructions that come with it for keeping the chocolate warm.
+If you have a fondue pot, you can follow the instructions that come with it for keeping the chocolate warm.
 Another option is to use a mini crockpot on the warm setting.

 • S’mores: Stir in softened marshmallow cream and top with crushed graham crackers.